|

 Profile and maximum achievable speed.

-If you are interested in finding out your IP Profile for your
+If you are interested in finding out/monitoring your IP Profile for your

 own interest and not necessarily to report a problem then running the simple